10 Questions To Ask Your Wealth Manager And The Answers You Want

 Long-term financial security – having the confidence that your money will never run out as long as you live – can be found only by applying rigorous stress tests to your portfolio.

 We run these stress tests based on market performance data that dates back to 1925 – before the Great Depression.
-History has shown how markets performed through depressions, wars, one-day flash crashes, inflationary periods, and political upheaval here and around the world.
+History has shown how markets performed through depressions, wars, one-day flash crashes, inflationary periods, and political upheaval globally.
 This data is in the record.

-Our approach capitalizes on that data, using it to project how well your portfolio holds up in 1000 possible scenarios.
+Our approach capitalizes on that data to project how well your portfolio holds up in 1000 possible scenarios.
 Few other stress tests compare to the rigor of this one.

 What we look for:

-If your portfolio falls outside that Comfort Zone, either above it or below it, we discuss with you options for adjusting your plan that will get your portfolio back within the Comfort Zone.
+If your portfolio falls outside that Comfort Zone, either above it or below it, we discuss options for adjusting your plan to get your portfolio back within the Comfort Zone.

-We can accomplish this in part because we adjust your plan every quarter already.
+We can accomplish this partly because we adjust your plan every quarter.

-If you ever do fall outside your Comfort Zone, we will know it within a couple of months and can make the necessary adjustments while they’re still relatively painless.
+If you ever fall outside your Comfort Zone, we will know it within a few months and can make the necessary adjustments while they’re still relatively painless.

 For more information on how to protect your ultra-high net worth portfolios, check out our free book.